-- Northern requires a minimum of 60 business days lead-time to review preliminary plans for impacts to the easement and to insure that all proposed improvements are designed in accordance with Northern's Encroachment Specifications.
+Northern requires a minimum of 60 business days' lead-time to review preliminary plans for impacts to the easement and to insure that all proposed improvements are designed in accordance with Northern's encroachment specifications.

-- A formal encroachment agreement is usually executed between Northern and the developer/landowner to provide specific land use rights
+- A formal encroachment agreement is usually executed between Northern and the developer/landowner to provide specific land use rights.

 - Northern representatives will work with your surveyor(s) and will flag or stake the location of its pipeline facilities.

-Street & Road Crossing Plans
+Street and Road Crossing Plans